 18. Rent a Kayak at Manly Wharf

 What could be better than kayaking on Sydney Harbour?
 How about heading over to the almost private Collins Beach for a romantic picnic 🙂 Single and double kayaks are available and if you have never tried it before and are a little worried about your skills they also offer guided tours.
+You can also take a guided kayak tour from Rose Bay

 19. Visit Milk Beach